yingshaoxo/pornstar/README.md

 > It's also a gift to www.pornhub.com.

-> I always think for those outstanding otaku, pornhub would be the second visited website on their phone. (github should in the top)
+> I always think for those outstanding otaku, pornhub would be the second most visited website on their phone. (github should be the first)

 ### Docs
 https://yingshaoxo.github.io/pornstar